PoisonIsBestType/dotfiles/README.md

 _______

-This is a noob's repository, don't expect much!
+<p align="center">This is a noob's repository, don't expect much!

-<p align="center">Have a good one</p>
+Have a good one!</p>

 _______